AERIALCOMPUTING/aerial-computing/README.md

 # Can Human Thought Evolve?
 ## AERIAL COMPUTING as an Experiential System

-AERIAL COMPUTING is not a technology, but a way of structuring thought through experience.
+## Definition

-It is not tied to any specific device or display technology.
+AERIAL COMPUTING is a framework for structuring human thought through spatial experience, not a technology or interface.

 ## Transforming air into a computational domain
 ## — where thought begins as experience